Social Media and Parent Groups

 Guidelines for the Use and Administration of Social Media Year Groups and "Friends of" Groups

-St Columba Anglican School requires certain practices regarding the use of social media for communication between school families and support groups.
-The establishment and maintenance of social media groups is recognised for building positive community networks, with the expectations and responsibilities as listed below:
+St Columba Anglican School requires certain practices regarding social media for communication between school families and support groups.
+The establishment and maintenance of social media groups are recognised for building positive community networks, with the expectations and responsibilities as listed below:

-The School crest (and/or any logos associated with the school) may not be used without the express permission of the Principal, or as delegated by the Principal.
-Please contact the Director of Community Engagement by emailing email@example.com
+The School crest (and/or any logos associated with the school) may not be used without the express permission of the Principal or as delegated by the Principal.
+Please get in touch with the Director of Community Engagement by emailing firstname.lastname@example.org

 Current students are not permitted to be members of parent Facebook groups.

-Any page claiming to be for a certain year group must be open to all parents or caregivers of that group.
+Any page claiming to be for a particular year group must be open to all parents or caregivers of that group.

-For privacy, it is essential that Facebook pages (and other relevant social media applications) must only be open to parents or guardians of that class group.
+For privacy, Facebook pages (and other relevant social media applications) must only be open to parents or guardians of that class group.
 Therefore grandparents, aunts and uncles, and extended family members or friends cannot be linked to a class page/group or site (unless they are a designated guardian).

 All privacy settings should be set to ‘private’ to comply with privacy regulations applicable to the School.